DataDog/datadogpy/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/datadog.svg)](https://pypi.org/project/datadog)
 [![PyPI - Downloads](https://pepy.tech/badge/datadog)](https://pepy.tech/project/datadog)

-Datadogpy is a collection of tools suitable for inclusion in existing Python projects or for development of standalone scripts.
+The Datadog Python Library is a collection of tools suitable for inclusion in existing Python projects or for the development of standalone scripts.
 It provides an abstraction on top of Datadog's raw HTTP interface and the Agent's DogStatsD metrics aggregation server, to interact with Datadog and efficiently report events and metrics.

 - Library Documentation: https://datadogpy.readthedocs.io/en/latest/
 - HTTP API Documentation: https://docs.datadoghq.com/api/